xpbowler/xpbowler/README.md

 SemanticOS, a lightweight desktop application, built in Rust and packaged by Tauri, for fast semantic file searching.

 I've also recently trained a small-scale transformer model on Shakespeare, implementing self-attention with a bigram language model.
-Currently curious as to whether the idea of using random graphs to form DNN connections can also be applied to transformer architectures.
+Currently curious as to whether the idea of using random graphs to form DNN connections can be applied to transformer architectures.

 ## Contact me